ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 implicitly trusted is often referred to as a Root of Trust.

-Implicit trust can also be tied to the communications link over which the attestation evidence is conveyed.
-As an example, if the device and Verifier communicate over a link that is established using a Root of Trust (e.g. cellular communications link where authentication is tied to the presence of a secure element), then the Verifier may be able to trust the attestation evidence from the device without an additional endorsement or even a cryptographically-verifiable signature of the evidence.
+Implicit trust can also be tied to the communications link over which the attestation Evidence is conveyed.
+As an example, the Attester and Verifier can communicate over a link that is established using a Root of Trust.
+An example of such communicaitons is over a cellular link, where the link is established by the Attester leveraging a secure element (e.g. SIM card).
+The Verifier may have esablished the communications link and verified the preence of the Root-of-Trust in doing so, or may have received evidence that the communications link is anchored to a Root of Trust from an entity that established the communications link.
+As a result, the Verifier may be able to trust the attestation evidence from the device without an additional endorsement or even a cryptographically-verifiable signature of the evidence.